An introduction to pressure metrics on higher Teichm\"uller spaces: The Thermodynamic Formalism

 \subsection{Entropy, pressure and orbit-equivalence}

 Let $\phi$ be a topologically transitive Anosov flow on a compact Riemannian manifold $X$.
-If $a$ is a $\phi$-periodic orbit, denote by $\ell(a)$ its period and by Then, following Bowen \cite{bowen1}, we may define the {\em topological entropy} of $\phi$ by the exponential growth rate of the number of periodic orbits whose periods are at most $T$, i.e. Moreover, if $g:X\to\Real$ is H\"older and $a$ is a closed orbit, denote by where $x$ is any point on $a.$ Then, following Bowen-Ruelle \cite{BowenRuelle}, we may define the \emph{topological pressure} of $g$ (or simply \emph{pressure}) by
+If $a$ is a $\phi$-periodic orbit, denote by $\ell(a)$ its period and let Then, following Bowen \cite{bowen1}, we may define the {\em topological entropy} of $\phi$ to be the exponential growth rate of the number of periodic orbits whose periods are at most $T$, i.e. Moreover, if $g:X\to\Real$ is H\"older and $a$ is a closed orbit, denote by where $x$ is any point on $a.$ Then, following Bowen-Ruelle \cite{BowenRuelle}, we may define the \emph{topological pressure} of $g$ (or simply \emph{pressure}) by

 Note that $\PP(g)$ only depends on the periods of $g,$ i.e. the collection of numbers $\{\ell_g(a)\}.$

 Liv\v sic provides a \emph{pointwise} relation for two functions having the same periods: two H\"older functions $f,g:X\to\mathbb R$ are {\em Liv\v sic cohomologous} if there exists a H\"older function $V:X\to \mathbb R,$ which is $C^1$ in the direction of the flow $\phi,$ such that Liv\v sic \cite{livsic} proved the following fundamental result: